-Good for: Boys who want to feel part of a traditional British school with outstanding facilities in every field, and want to feel part of a ‘school family’.
-Parents are also attracted to the school because it prepares boys (and soon to be girls) well for entry to most prestigious schools in the country.
+Good for: Girls and boys who want to feel part of a traditional British school with outstanding facilities in every field, and want to feel part of a ‘school family’.
+Parents are also attracted to the school because it prepares pupils well for entry to most prestigious schools in the country.

 Not for: Those looking for a town based school.

 Dare to disagree?
 Go see for yourself.
-There’s are Open Mornings on 6 May, 12 June (online) and 23 June.
+There’s an Open Morning on Sat 11 June from 10am-11.30am.
+Book here.

 Aldro School, Lombard Street, Shackleford, Godalming, Surrey GU8 6AS.
 Tel: 01483 81 02 66